Measurement of the charm mixing parameter $y_{CP} - y_{CP}^{K\pi}$ using two-body $D^0$ meson decays: Systematic uncertainties

-A second source of systematic uncertainty arises from the precision on the determination of the time-dependent fraction of secondary decays $f_{\mathrm{sec}}(t)$, and the average true $\Dz$ decay time $\langle t_D \rangle$ as a function of the reconstructed $\Dz$ decay time $t$.
+A third source of systematic uncertainty arises from the precision on the determination of the time-dependent fraction of secondary decays $f_{\mathrm{sec}}(t)$, and the average true $\Dz$ decay time $\langle t_D \rangle$ as a function of the reconstructed $\Dz$ decay time $t$.
 The uncertainty in the determination of $f_{\mathrm{sec}}(t)$ receives three separate contributions.
 First, in the fits to $\mathrm{IP}(\Dz)$, discrepancies in the ratio between the fit model and data are seen to reach up to $10\%$.
-A systematic uncertainty is assigned to account for these discrepancies.
+The impact of these discrepancies to the measurement is assigned as a systematic uncertainty.
 Second, the fits to $\mathrm{IP}(\Dz)$ are performed in the interval $[0,200]\mum$.
 The impact of increasing the upper bound of the interval to $600\mum$ results in a small variation to the $\ycp^{f} - \ycp^{K\pi}$ measurements, which is assigned as a systematic uncertainty.
-Finally, the simulation samples of prompt and secondary candidates are produced for the 2017 and 2018 data conditions only, and a systematic uncertainty is assigned by considering potential variations to the distribution of $\mathrm{IP}(\Dz)$ in the 2015 and 2016 data taking conditions.
+Finally, the simulation samples of prompt and secondary candidates are produced for the 2017 and 2018 data conditions only, and a systematic uncertainty is assigned by considering the impact to the measurement of potential variations to the distribution of $\mathrm{IP}(\Dz)$ in the 2015 and 2016 data taking conditions.
 The uncertainty in the determination of $\langle t_D(t) \rangle$ receives two independent contributions.
 First, the impact on the difference of lifetimes between $B^0$ and $B^+$ mesons is considered by determining $\langle t_D \rangle (t)$ using simulation samples of alternatively only $B^0$ or $B^+$ candidates.
 Then, the effect of the weighting of the simulation samples is evaluated by determining $\langle t_D(t) \rangle$ with and without the weighting.
 The total systematic uncertainty related to the treatment of secondary decays is evaluated to be at the level of $0.03\times 10^{-3}$ for both the $\ycp^{\pi\pi} - \ycp^{K\pi}$ and the $\ycp^{KK} - \ycp^{K\pi}$ measurements.